kayla-manning/election-analysis-2020/posts/final.md

 While many forecasters confidently project a Biden victory, how warranted is this enthusiasm?
 After all, some professional forecasters gave Hillary Clinton over a [90% probability](https://www.nytimes.com/newsgraphics/2016/10/18/presidential-forecast-updates/newsletter.html) of winning the 2016 election.
 Not much has changed in 2020; as of October 20, FiveThirtyEight gives Joe Biden an [88% probability](https://projects.fivethirtyeight.com/2020-election-forecast/) of defeating Donald Trump in the 2020 election.

 This forecast predicts a narrow Joe Biden victory, but with far less confidence than other predictions.
-While Joe Biden is predicted to win the popular vote by a sizable margin of **INSERT PERCENT HERE**, the forecast predicts that Biden will squeak by with an Electoral Majority of **INSERT ELECTORAL COUNT HERE**.
-From a total of $100,000$ simulations, Joe Biden won the Electoral College **INSERT PERCENT HERE** of the time, Trump won the Electoral College **INSERT PERCENT HERE** of the time, and neither candidate received 270 votes **INSERT PERCENT HERE** of the time.
+While Joe Biden is predicted to win the popular vote by a sizable margin of **INSERT PERCENT HERE**, the forecast predicts that Biden will squeak by with an Electoral College majority of **INSERT ELECTORAL COUNT HERE**.
+In a total of $100,000$ simulations, Joe Biden won the Electoral College **INSERT PERCENT HERE** of the time, Donald Trump won the Electoral College **INSERT PERCENT HERE** of the time, and neither candidate received 270 votes **INSERT PERCENT HERE** of the time.

 #### Model Description and Methodology